jonnonz1/nz-statute-book/acts/public/1965/building-societies-act-1965.md

   (b) who has consented in writing to the conversion of that person's shares into any interest other than those specified in subsection (1).
 (4) Every notice referred to in subsection (3) shall inform the person to whom it is addressed, in sufficient detail as to enable that person to make an informed assessment as to the nature of the interests into which his or her shares may be converted,—
   (a) of that person's entitlement under subsection (1):
-  (b) Oof the nature of the interest into which that person's shares may be converted if that person so consents.
+  (b) of the nature of the interest into which that person's shares may be converted if that person so consents.

 ### 113J Terms and conditions of bonus balloting securities not to be substantially different from terms and conditions of bonus balloting shares
 (1) Subject to subsection (2), where a scheme for conversion of any society that is to become converted into a company pursuant to this Part provides for the conversion into debt or participatory securities of any bonus balloting shares issued by the society, the terms and conditions of those debt or participatory securities shall not be substantially different from the terms and conditions of those bonus balloting shares.